cloudsimplus/cloudsimplus/README.md

     - For Eclipse or IntelliJ IDEA, you have to import the project selecting the folder where the project was cloned.
       **Check an Eclipse tutorial [here](https://youtu.be/oO-a5-cZBps)**.
-- Inside the opened/imported project you will have the cloudsim-plus and cloudsim-plus-examples modules.
+- Inside the opened/imported project you will have the cloudsimplus and cloudsimplus-examples modules.
-  The cloudsim-plus module is where the simulator source code is, that usually you don't have to change, unless you want to contribute to the project.
+  The cloudsimplus module is where the simulator source code is, that usually you don't have to change, unless you want to contribute to the project.
-  The cloudsim-plus-examples is where you can start.
+  The cloudsimplus-examples is where you can start.
-- Open the cloudsim-plus-examples module.
+- Open the cloudsimplus-examples module.
 The most basic examples are in the root of the org.cloudbus.cloudsim.examples package.
   You can run any one of the classes in this package to get a specific example.
 - If you want to build your own simulations, the easiest way is to create another class inside this module.